Azure AD Connect: Escape to Proxy Addresses

 *When we have an Active Directory user with a mail attribute: rudy@wvdcloud.nl and a not configured proxyAddresses attribute the additional email addresses in Azure AD will not be overwritten.
 When the Azure AD user has an additional email address: info@wvdcloud.nl, that email address will still be configured

 *When a user has an Active Directory mail attribute rudy@wvdcloud.nl and only 1 proxyAddresses attribute: rudy@wvdcloud.nl the additional email address in Azure AD will be removed.
-So when the Azure AD user had an additional email address: info@wvdcloud.nl, that additional email address will be removed and the object will be marked as “On-premises managed”
+So when the Azure AD user has an additional email address, info@wvdcloud.nl, that additional email address will be removed, and the object will be marked as “On-premises managed.”

-So pretty please, before running Azure AD connect please make sure everything matches.
-You really don’t want to end up in a situation when 75% of the Azure AD users had their additional email addresses suddenly removed
+So, pretty please, before running Azure AD connect, please make sure everything matches.
+You really don’t want to end up in a situation where 75% of the Azure AD users had their additional email addresses suddenly removed

 5. The PowerShell Scripts

-The First PowerShell script that I am going to show you, would be the one we used to make sure all of the proxyAddresses attributes would match the ones configured in Azure AD.
+The First PowerShell script that I am going to show you is the one we used to ensure that all of the proxyAddresses attributes match the ones configured in Azure AD.

 Connect-MsolService